radiantlogic-v8/documentation-new/documentation/deployment-and-tuning-guide/03-tuning-tips-for-specific-types-of-backend-data-sources.md

 JNDI connection pooling to a backend LDAP source is enabled by default.

-To change the maximum connections to maintain in the pool, the idle timeout, or connection timeout, simply change the setting from the Main Control Panel > Settings tab >S erver Backend section > Connection Pooling sub-section (requires [Expert Mode](00-preface#expert-mode)).
+To change the maximum connections to maintain in the pool, the idle timeout, or connection timeout, simply change the setting from the Main Control Panel > Settings tab > Server Backend section > Connection Pooling sub-section (requires [Expert Mode](00-preface#expert-mode)).

 *Pool Size*